 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 Among the islands I dream of exploring when I return to Polynesia, there is Rurutu, in the Austral Islands.
 Preferably between July and October, during the humpback whale season.

 My first whale

 It was in the waters of Maupiti, in October 2012, that I met my first whale.
 Ocean side, after a dive.

 I still have not got it.
 Because it is both spectacular and moving, to see rise from the water, close to the boat, the enormous gray back and streaming of this nice giant of the seas and hear it, all of a sudden, let slip sigh…

-I remember being upset by this breath, this exhalation.
-To have been invaded by a strange feeling of empathy, facing this gigantic marine mammal, who, like me, needs to come back to the surface to breathe ...
+I remember being overwhelmed by this breath, this expiration.
+To have been invaded by a strange feeling of empathy, in front of this gigantic marine mammal, which, just like me, needs to come back to the surface to breathe...

 Rurutu, in the Austral Islands

 Since then, I dream of crossing the whale route again.
 When I return to Polynesia, I will certainly head to the Austral Islands, south of Tahiti, to make a stop in Rurutu - to pronounce with the soft R roll of Polynesians.